bustoutsolutions/siesta/index.md

 ### The Problem

-Want your app to talk to an API?
+Want your app to talk to a remote API?
 Welcome to your state nightmare!

 You need to display response data whenever it arrives.
 Unless the requesting screen is no longer visible.
 Unless some other currently visible bit of UI happens to need the same data.
 Or is about to need it.